 Note that there are some “historical” zoning districts throughout the State.
 In these areas, all dwellings must meet additional requirements to preserve the area’s appearance.
 It is unlikely that you’d be able to meet these requirements with a mobile home.

 Tiny Home Laws

 Hawaii is very friendly towards tiny homes.
-The State Building Code is based on the 2018 version of the IBC, which has an “Appendix Q,” which specifically deals with tiny homes.
-So long as the home meets the requirements of the building code, it is legal.
+The State Building Code is based on the 2018 version of the IBC, which has an “Appendix Q,” specifically dealing with tiny homes.
+So long as the home meets the building code requirements, it is legal.